 The ingredients it takes to do that are the same for everyone, and you can’t start too soon.

 Myth #5.
-You shouldn’t use oil if you have oily skin.
+Don’t use oil if you have oily skin.
+Not true.

 Super shiny skin is not something anyone aspires to, particularly if skin is prone to excess oil and breakouts, but what if we told you that a little oil can do all skin good?